 We welcome students of all backgrounds – no matter your subject or experience.
 During the semester each group meets weekly or bi-weekly.
-The meetings are student-only – after your annotations have been peer-reviewed, they are handed in to Prof. Bauer and PD Dr. Zirker, who review them as well.
+The meetings are student-only – after your annotations have been peer-reviewed, they are handed in to Prof. Bauer and Prof. Zirker, who review them as well.
 When your annotations are finished, they are uploaded unto our homepage.

 B.A. students can gain 4 ECTS for writing 6 annotations or 6 ECTS for writing 10+ annotations.
 You can use these ECTS for your Schlüsselqualifikationen.

 M.A. students can gain 3 ECTS for their Master work groups.
 For this, you have to write 6 annotations.

 (1) Poetry (participants can choose which poem they want to work on)